Esri/geodev-hackerlabs/README.md

 ### 2. Design

+Creating web maps with great cartography is one of the most important steps to building effective mapping applications.
+Styling maps interactively can also be huge time-saver in app development.

-These labs illustrate how to use ArcGIS Online and the Map viewer to create and style web maps.
-You can create new maps, select different basemaps, search for layers, use smart mapping to change symbol styles, style popups, label data, show/hide fields, filter data, save layers, create new layers and more.
-Creating a web map with great cartography is important as it serves as the foundation for building better mapping applications.
+In these labs you will use [ArcGIS Online](http://arcgis.com) and the map viewer to create and style web maps.
+You will create new maps, explore basemaps, search for layers, use smart mapping to change symbol styles, style popups, label data, show/hide fields, filter data, and more.
+You will also learn how to save web maps and featurelayers and use the JSON to achieve the same rich cartographic and popup experiences in your own custom apps.

 Tools
 * [Create a New Web Map](./design/create_a_new_map.md)